nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_adv.rst

 Avoiding connection requests from unbonded centrals when bonded
 ===============================================================

-If :option:`CONFIG_BT_WHITELIST` is enabled and Bluetooth local identity that is in use already has a bond, the device will whitelist incoming scan response data requests and connection requests.
+If :kconfig:`CONFIG_BT_WHITELIST` is enabled and Bluetooth local identity that is in use already has a bond, the device will whitelist incoming scan response data requests and connection requests.
 This is done to prevent Bluetooth Centrals other than the bonded one from connecting with the device.

 .. |ble_adv| replace:: Bluetooth LE advertising module